Menu:

 Software Notes

-This document provides some notes on the open source release of Kermit 95 (now called C-Kermit for Windows) and some of my plans for it.
+This document provides some notes on the open source release of Kermit 95 (called C-Kermit for Windows in the current and previous releases) and some of my plans for it.
 The latest release is up on the Kermit Project website, and the latest source code is available on github.
 You contact myself (David Goodwin) and Frank da Cruz by emailing ckw@kermitproject.org.

 UPDATE

 At the moment my goals are: Fix the stuff thats broken or missing since Kermit 95 and generally get it working nicely on modern Windows (I want to use it instead of PuTTY), while also maintaining and even extending support for vintage windows systems (I want to use it instead of HyperTerm).
-From the second beta support for modern and vintage windows are provided via three separate builds - a secure one with new features for modern windows, and a feature-reduced insecure one built with a vintage compiler for vintage windows, and an extra feature reduced build specially for Windows NT 3.50 which demands an ancient compiler.
+Releases now contain as many as twelve(!) builds to support different CPU Architectures (x86, x86-64, ARM, ARM64, Itanium, Alpha, MIPS and PowerPC) on Windows versions going all the way back to NT 3.50 from September 1994.

 Updates

-Progress to the sixth windows beta, in New Zealand time (UTC+13).
+Progress to the seventh windows beta, in New Zealand time (UTC+13).
 Updates are a little bit less than daily at the moment due to other commitments.